ksu-aqa/codeceptjs-test-task/README.md

-# Autotests toDoMVC feature using codeceptjs
+# Autotests for toDoMVC feature using codeceptjs

-This is a repository for some tests toDoMVC feature.
+This is a repository for some tests for toDoMVC feature.

-Used packages:
+Packages that were used:

 - codeceptjs ^2.5.0
 - webdriver: ^5.22.3